 - No person shall hunt during the pheasant or quail season on WMAs where pheasant or quail are stocked without wearing a ”hunter orange“ cap or hat except while night hunting for raccoons or opossums or while hunting waterfowl from within a blind or boat.

 - No person, except under permit, shall dig or disturb any artifact or archaeological remains.

 - The Director may make special regulations to handle special situations peculiar to any WMA.
 Controlled hunts are in effect at certain times on Martin Burns, Delaney, and Ludlow WMAs.
 Contact District Manager for details.

-- NEW (as of 1/11/19): Dogs on Wildlife Management Areas must be leashed.
+- Dogs on Wildlife Management Areas must be leashed.
 Dogs may be off-leash only when hunting or hunt training with licensed hunters or involved with permitted field trials.
 Dog feces in WMA parking areas and within 100 feet of the parking area must be picked up by all dog handlers and disposed of off the WMA.
 Dog feces in other parts of the WMA must be picked up by non-licensed dog handlers and disposed of offsite; licensed hunters are exempt from this requirement.